Best Oils For a Massage Are Plant-Based

 Beyond doubt, the best oils for a massage are plant-based.

 Oils that are cold-pressed have the most nutritional benefits, and they protect the dermis and hydrate the skin.

-- prevention and maintenance of aging skin,
+- prevention and maintenance of ageing skin,

 - skin barrier repair and balancing.

-These oils tend to be on the expensive side, especially the virgin, organic and cold pressed oils, which are the 3 qualities to examine when looking for pure oil.
+These oils tend to be on the expensive side, especially the virgin, organic and cold-pressed oils, which are the 3 qualities to examine when looking for pure oil.

 The fresher the oil the more nourishing, and nowadays many people are also expelling their own raw organic oil.

 When you select oils for a massage, these are the factors you should look into.

 First you need to determine where you are going to use the oils, such as: